The Frigid Infliction

 - Prizes for top teams in each division as well as a gear raffle for all racers at dinner

-We love it when you bring guests at dinner, but to help offset those costs we’ll have to ask for $30 each.
+We love it when you bring guests at dinner, but to help offset those costs we’ll have to ask you to pay for dinner – often $25-$30 each.
 It’s worth it, our post-race party is one of the best around, and the company can’t be beat.
 You will need to plan ahead, though, and let us know about guests early enough that we can order food.
 Ideally, just talk the guests into racing.

-We’re not making a profit on any of those – just passing along our costs to you.
+We’re not making a profit on any of these, just passing along our costs to you.

 Due to the nature of the sport, you must be punctual.
 All race activities will start on time whether your team is there or not.
 Set multiple clocks, hire a wakeup service, buy a rooster, do whatever you have to do to get up and be on time.